 “Salts of Lemon, as well as Oxalic acid, can be obtained from Wood Sorrel: 20 lb. of fresh herb yield about 6 lb. of juice, from which, by crystallization, between 2 and 3 OZ. of Salts of Lemon can be obtained and used for many medicinal purposes”

-I love dragon stories, but as a reenactor, it is important that I do not make the mistake of cosplaying.
-The way to attract more people to this hobby is just that.
+I love dragon stories, however as a reenactor trying to share history, it is important that I do not make the mistake of losing history to our own communal history.
+Just because things have always have been done does not make it the right interpretation.
+No matter how much time it takes and how monotonous it gets re-evaluation is not a bad thing, no matter what all of us want, history is changing with all the new information becoming available.
+The way to attract more people to this hobby is through being open to new understanding and change.
 I strongly believe the reason we see so many young people as progressives is because they want to be accurate, they are the children of the information age.

 When I make assumptions and let myself settle I want to kick myself.
-I think the key to keeping you the hobby is just that.
+I think the key to keeping young people in the hobby is being careful and using the information we can find to reform our ideas of the period.
 Keep kicking ourselves out of assumptions, and question things.
 Don’t feel bad asking for a source.
 This whole self evaluation thing came up because of just that.
 People looking for information.
 Slay the dragon!